040govind/Presidio-task_Employe-Management-System/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install dependencies by running `npm install`.
-4. Start the server using `node app.js`.
+4. Start the server using `node index.js`.
 5. Open your web browser and go to `localhost:5000`.
+6. cd frontend
+7. run npm start

 ## Technology Stack